 The coda has the trio defiantly standing up to Gretchen and Jimmy’s putdowns when they run into one another at a restaurant, with the trio seemingly happy and contented in their new ménage à trois, but I neither needed nor wanted any sort of emotional closure for these three.
 Here’s hoping the rest of the series sticks to the four leads.

-Other thoughts: – I enjoyed Vernon’s PTSD when playing the operation game, as well as his unwillingness to go easy on a kid.
+– I enjoyed Vernon’s PTSD when playing the operation game, as well as his unwillingness to go easy on a kid.
 He’s definitely my favorite of the three.
 There’s always been a baseline humanity to him (see also his hurt when Becca tells him she only married him to make Jimmy jealous).
 It provides a nice springboard for his more ridiculous behavior.

 – There’s a nice shot of a fireplace reflected in Paul’s glasses when he’s stewing in anger over being conned by Becca and Vernon.
 It’s a well-directed episode, if not a well-written one.